How Long EMDR Therapy Takes: Understanding Your Timeline

 Depending on the length of our discussion, we may even have time for some specific tools to prepare you for the emotional experience of EMDR therapy.
 On average, I typically spend 1-2 sessions with you where our focus is on developing and strengthening emotional management skills.
 For individuals who find that they dissociate a great deal, or have a lot of anxiety about addressing their past, we may need to spend more time on the preparation process.
 It’s important to remember that we are not in a race to get to EMDR reprocessing!
 The preparation phase in and of itself can be quite stabilizing.
 Most importantly, we’re setting your foundation so you can have the best experience during the reprocessing phase as possible.

-EMDR Reprocessing
+How Long EMDR Reprocessing Usually Takes

 Typically, by session five is when we actually start reprocessing particular targets from your Master Treatment Plan.
 From my experience, most targets take 1-3 EMDR sessions (my sessions are 50 minutes) to process.
 This doesn’t mean that every single target will land in that range.
 On occasion, I run into targets that take longer!
 The longest it’s taken me to process a target (so far) has been seven sessions.